kevinguyen64/PseudoStocks/README.md

 #### Video Demo:
 #### Description:

-"PseudoStocks" is a website that allows the users to manage stocks in a hypothetical setting.
+"Pseudo$tocks" is a website that allows the users to manage stocks in a hypothetical setting.
 Using real-time stock market data from IEX's API, the users have the ability to obtain quotes on any company's stock value.
 From there, the users can buy and sell stocks with a balance of $10,000 and their trading history is documented for reference.